romainberger/react-portal-tooltip/README.md

 * `active`: boolean, the tooltip will be visible if true
 * `position`: top, right, bottom or left.
 Default to right
 * `arrow`: center, right, left, top or bottom (depending on the position prop).
 No arrow when the prop is not sepecified
+* `tooltipTimeout`: timeout for the tooltip fade out in milliseconds.
+Default to 500
 * `parent`: the tooltip will be placed next to this element
 * `group`: string, necessary if you want several independant tooltips
 * `style`: object, allows customizing the tooltip.
 Checkout the [example](https://github.com/romainberger/react-portal-tooltip/blob/master/example/src/style.js) for details.